PhilaNgcamu/create-react-app/ManagingState/README.md

    - Note: If a component has a lot of visual states, it is convenient to show whem all in one page.
 2. **Determine** what triggers those state changes.
    - You must set state variables to update the UI.
 For example, changing the "empty" state to a typing state, etc. You need event handlers.
+   - You may draw a flow chart of different states to visualize how the component should display for every possible logic.
 3. **Represent** the state in memory using `useState`.
 4. **Remove** any non-essential state variables.
 5. **Connect** the event handlers to set the state.